Huge fire erupts at power station outside Moscow

 An energy ministry official said in televised comments that the fire in the Mytishchi district north of Moscow was caused by gas, after an initial statement that it broke out in an oil cistern.

-The smoke and flames were visible from the capital and the emergencies ministry said that the fire blazed over an area of 200 sq m (2,150 square feet).
+Smoke and flames were visible from the capital and the emergencies ministry said that the fire blazed over an area of 200 sq m.

 Emergency services deployed more than 150 firefighters to the scene, as well as dozens of vehicles including fire engines, helicopters and trains, Zhanna Terekhova, spokeswoman for the emergency services, said on state television.